Shimul-ostfold/Web-Scraping/README.md

 # Web Scraping Project

-This is my first project to demonstrate how web scraping can be done with scrapy
+This is my first project to demonstrate how web scraping can be done with scrapy!